 The information in this section and in the Appendix can help you determine what permits you will need.
 If you have any questions, call us!
 The best place to start is usually the Building Inspector or Town Planner.
-You can also use the free online interactive maps on the town's website to find your property and investigate its characteristics.
+You can also use the free GIS maps online on the Assessor's web page to find your property and investigate its characteristics.